AWS

 Cloud Resources

 AWS (Instance Profile) - Proxy access to manage your Amazon Cloud via the aws command line tool, using EC2 instances for your nodes and Instance Profile access to authenticate the nodes to the cloud.
+See the AWS (Instance Profile) guide for more details.

 AWS Cloud - Proxy access to manage your Amazon cloud via the aws command line tool, using Secret Access Keys to authenticate your nodes to the cloud.
+See the AWS Cloud guide for more details.

 AWS Management Console - Proxy access to manage your Amazon Cloud for service accounts via the aws command line tool, using environment-loaded credentials on your nodes or Secret Access Keys to authenticate your nodes to the cloud.
+See the AWS Management Console guide for more details.

 Cluster Resources